ColeHoffmann/Boolean-Gurus/Project4/README.md

   table,scores etc, then the users are prompt to input how many players there will be.
 And all the users need to input their user name as a tracker.
 After input is complete, the game will start.
+Select the card you want to choose usign mouse clicks.
+The selected cards will be highlighted.
+If you want to unselect cards, select it twice.
 Upon selecting a set, the game will check if it is a set or not.
 If in multiplyer mode, the game will ask for the current player's username before displaying the result and modifing the score.
 User get one point if they get it right.
 User lose one point if they get it wrong.